1.9 C

 If you are intrigued by the mind-bending displays at Stockholm’s Paradox Museum, you can check out a number of other intriguing local attractions.
 Each provides a distinct piece of Stockholm’s rich historical and cultural fabric.
 The following noteworthy local locations are worth visiting:

 • Hallwyl House Museum (Hallwylska Museet): Near the Paradox Museum, the Hallwyl House Museum showcases the lavish lifestyle of Swedish aristocracy in the late 19th century.
 It was built between 1893 and 1898.
-The mansion was constructed for Count and Countess Walther and Wilhelmina von Hallwyl.
+Walther and Wilhelmina von Hallwyl were the owners of the mansion.
 The museum features a vast collection of art and antiques.

 • Klara Church (Klara kyrka): Situated near Stockholm’s central district, Klara Church is a significant Gothic landmark from the 16th century.
 It boasts a prominent spire, beautiful stained glass, and intricate woodwork.
 The church often hosts concerts and provides a serene escape within the city.